roywong96/imbd_proj/README.md

 # Data Cleaning
 After scraping the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-Renaming the columns
+- Renaming the columns
-Romving movies without production companies
+- Removing movies without production companies
-Creating a column for the release year of each movies Dropping movies wihout ratings.
+- Creating a column for the release year of each movies
+- Dropping movies wihout ratings.
 Movies without ratings means that it does not have raters.
 Hence, movies without raters have been removed as well.
-Removed the MPAA columns since there are too many missing values and filling in the MPAA would be inaccurate.
+- Removed the MPAA columns since there are too many missing values and filling in the MPAA would be inaccurate.
-Made columns for if different genres for each movie where some movies have combinations of genres as given below represented as binary:
+- Made columns for if different genres for each movie where some movies have combinations of genres as given below represented as binary:
   - Comedy
   - Action
   - Thriller
   - Fantasy
   - Drama
   - Western
   - Biography
   - Mystery
   - Musical
   - War
   - Sci-Fi
   - Sport
   - Music
   - Horror
   - Crime
   - Adventure
   - Family
   - Animation
   - History
   - Romance